fermyon/spin-python-sdk/README.md

 This is an SDK for creating [Spin](https://github.com/fermyon/spin) apps using Python.

-Note that this SDK supercedes an earlier, experimental version, which may be found in the [old-sdk](https://github.com/fermyon/spin-python-sdk/tree/old-sdk) branch.
+Note that this SDK supersedes an earlier, experimental version, which may be found in the [old-sdk](https://github.com/fermyon/spin-python-sdk/tree/old-sdk) branch. _(The old template remains on `main` temporarily to preserve compatibility for some inbound linkes; it will be removed or replaced.)_

 ## [API Documentation](https://fermyon.github.io/spin-python-sdk/index.html)